mfumagalli/Copenhagen/Files/day2a.md

-Here you will learn how to perform a scan for selection by calculating PBS (population branch statistic) in windows from low-depth data.
+Here you will learn how to perform a scan for positive selection by calculating PBS (population branch statistic) in windows from low-depth data.

 As reference, these are the labelling for each population:

-- LWK: Africans
+- AFR: Africans
-- TSI: Europeans
+- EUR: Europeans
-- CHB: East Asians
+- EAS: East Asians
 - NAM: Native Americans

 Please make sure to follow the preparatory instructions on the main page before running these examples.